Everest: Three Passes

 Itinerary

-This 22 day/21 night journey starts and ends in Kathmandu and includes ten full days of hiking.
+This 22 day/21 night journey starts and ends in Kathmandu and includes 19 full days of hiking.

 Take in the jaw dropping view of the worlds biggest mountains from Kala Patthar.